Integrative Medicine Service

 Acupuncture Frequently Asked Questions

-- Veterinary acupuncture is part of Traditional Chinese Veterinary Medicine (TCVM) and has been practiced in China for over 2,000 years and in Korea and Japan for over 1,500 years.
-In the past 25-30 years there has been a significant increase in the use of acupuncture in animals in Europe and the United States.
+- Veterinary acupuncture is part of Traditional Chinese Veterinary Medicine (TCVM) and has been practiced in China for over 2,000 years.
+In the past decades, there has been a significant increase in the use of acupuncture in animals in Europe and the United States.

-Ancient acupuncture identified 361 acupuncture points in humans and 173 in animals.
-Modern research reveals that acupuncture points are located in areas of the body with a high density of nerve endings, mast cells, small arterioles and lymphatic vessels.
+Acupuncture involves inserting very fine needles into specific points (called acupoints) on the body to elicit a therapeutic response.
+Modern research reveals that acupoints are located in areas of the body with a high density of nerve endings, mast cells, small arterioles and lymphatic vessels.
 Stimulation of acupuncture points results in the body’s release of endorphins, serotonins, and other transmitters.
 Current research offers strong support of acupuncture’s role in pain relief.
-Acupuncture’s role in “balancing” the body as a whole and its effects on internal organs is less understood, but continues to be an area of active human and veterinary research.
+Acupuncture’s role in “balancing” the body as a whole and its effects on internal organs is less understood but continues to be an area of active human and veterinary research.